AleksanderVEriksen/AleksanderVEriksen/README.md

    <li> I am a graduated master student in applied computer science who likes to develop my skills within programming.
 I love to explore new technology within ML & AI, while also doing side project such as learning frontend and backend for websites or applications.
       <li>My main programming language is Python because of its vast collection of libraries one can use to add key functionalities to applications.</li>
    <li>In my free time i enjoy gaming, cooking, weight training or be with my friends.</li>
-   <li> I'm currently learning AI engineering with IBM certificate</li>
+   <li> I'm currently enhancing my skillset in ML & AI by taking various sertifications</li>
 </ul>

 ## 🌐 Socials: